demirantay/notebook/syllabus-compsci.md

 ### Operating Systems

+  > Research books like you did for computer architecture.
+Through reddit, forums ... etc. Then start.
    - [ ] Read: The [This tutorial](https://www.studytonight.com/operating-system/)
    - [ ] Book : [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/)
    - [ ] Course : [ops-class.org : hack the kernel](https://www.ops-class.org/) You can go with the book simotenously.